Suspect in Española homicide arrested in Arizona

 "We are going to be looking now with further interviews to see if truly, [Rivas] was there, and she is looking at potential charges as a result of the incident and because she was with [Archuleta] when he was arrested," Garcia said.

 A criminal complaint filed Oct.
 25 in Rio Arriba County Magistrate Court states one of the witnesses saw Archuleta purposefully run over Martinez in Rivas' Nissan Pathfinder SUV.
-The witness believed Rivas, 33, was present during the incident.
+The witness believed Rivas was present during the incident.

 Garcia said the pair were apprehended in her vehicle and may have been on their way to Las Vegas, Nev.